Can we get a collective sigh of contentment and relief for outdoor summer dining with kids?

 6. Two Pony Gardens | Long Lake

 What’s better than really terrific pizza?
 How about really terrific pizza chock full of the freshest ingredients served outdoors and straight from a woodfire grill?
 That’s what you can sink your teeth into at one of the many pizza farms scattered on the outskirts of the Twin Cities.
-We love how Two Pony Gardens hosts themed pizza nights that appeal to families with nature walks, farm baby encounters, live music and puppet shows with Open Eye Figure Theater.
+We love how Two Pony Gardens hosts themed pizza nights that appeal to families with nature walks, farm baby encounters, and live music.
 Bring your blankets, dishes and utensils, beverages and side dishes to complete possibly the most unique outdoor family dining experiences of the summer!